MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/datasets/gen_dataset.rst

    The data capturing period started at 9 a.m., Monday, July 3, 2017 and ended at 5 p.m. on Friday July 7, 2017, for a total of 5 days.
 Monday is the normal day and only includes the benign traffic.
 The implemented attacks include Brute Force FTP, Brute Force SSH, DoS, Heartbleed, Web Attack, Infiltration, Botnet and DDoS.
 They have been executed both morning and afternoon on Tuesday, Wednesday, Thursday and Friday.

+**Authors previously outlined 11 critera for building a reliable benchmark dataset:**

+   In our recent dataset evaluation framework (Gharib et al., 2016), we have identified eleven criteria that are necessary for building a reliable benchmark dataset.
+None of the previous IDS datasets could cover all of the 11 criteria.
+In the following, we briefly outline these criteria:

+   Complete Network configuration: A complete network topology includes Modem, Firewall, Switches, Routers, and presence of a variety of operating systems such as Windows, Ubuntu and Mac OS X.

+   Complete Traffic: By having a user profiling agent and 12 different machines in Victim-Network and real attacks from the Attack-Network.

+   Labelled Dataset: Section 4 and Table 2 show the benign and attack labels for each day.
+Also, the details of the attack timing will be published on the dataset document.

+   Complete Interaction: As Figure 1 shows, we covered both within and between internal LAN by having two different networks and Internet communication as well.

+   Complete Capture: Because we used the mirror port, such as tapping system, all traffics have been captured and recorded on the storage server.

+   Available Protocols: Provided the presence of all common available protocols, such as HTTP, HTTPS, FTP, SSH and email protocols.

+   Attack Diversity: Included the most common attacks based on the 2016 McAfee report, such as Web based, Brute force, DoS, DDoS, Infiltration, Heart-bleed, Bot and Scan covered in this dataset.

+   Heterogeneity: Captured the network traffic from the main Switch and memory dump and system calls from all victim machines, during the attacks execution.

+   Feature Set: Extracted more than 80 network flow features from the generated network traffic using CICFlowMeter and delivered the network flow dataset as a CSV file.
+See our PCAP analyzer and CSV generator.

+   MetaData: Completely explained the dataset which includes the time, attacks, flows and labels in the published paper.

+   The full research paper outlining the details of the dataset and its underlying principles:

+    Iman Sharafaldin, Arash Habibi Lashkari, and Ali A. Ghorbani, “Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization”, 4th International Conference on Information Systems Security and Privacy (ICISSP), Purtogal, January 2018

 General Information
 ---------------------------
 CIC - Canadian Institute for Cybersecurity